Skip to main content

 Bioidentical vs Traditional HRT: Understanding Your Options

-Updated: February 25, 2026
+Updated: June 15, 2026

 Hormone replacement therapy has evolved significantly over the past two decades.
-Today, women navigating menopause have more choices than ever — including both traditional synthetic formulations and newer bioidentical options.
+Today, women navigating menopause have more choices than ever, including both traditional synthetic formulations and newer bioidentical options.
 Understanding the difference between these approaches is essential for making an informed treatment decision.

 This guide breaks down what separates bioidentical from traditional HRT, what the research actually shows, and how to discuss options with a menopause-informed clinician.